devendra061/yara/README.md

 # yara
-YARA is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
+YARA is a tool to identify and classify malware.
+Tools such as PEStudio can be used to obtain malware signatures.

 Let's see how we can get started with it.